On regularity and the word problem for free idempotent generated semigroups: Proof of the Undecidability Result

 \section{Proof of the Undecidability Result}

 The aim of this section is to prove Theorem~\ref{thm_Memb}, which will follow from Proposition~\ref{prop_bigone} below.

 As it was already mentioned in the previous section, the fact that $B_{G,H}$ has five $\D$-classes is reflected in five corresponding regular $\D$-classes of $\ig{\B_{G,H}}$.
-Since each of the former is a rectangular band, it follows that in each of the latter every $\H$-class is a group.
-Furthermore, the latter $\D$-classes are completely simple, and so are each isomorphic to some Rees matrix semigroup (without a zero element) over any of the (mutually isomorphic) maximal subgroups of the given regular $\D$-class.
+Furthermore, each $\D$-class of $B_{G,H}$ is a rectangular band, so each $\D$-class of $\ig{\B_{G,H}}$ is completely simple, and so isomorphic to some Rees matrix semigroup (without a zero element) over any of the (mutually isomorphic) maximal subgroups of that $\D$-class.
 We have seen above that all of the $\D$-classes $\overline{L}_G$, $\overline{K}_H$ and $\overline{\{0\}}$ have trivial maximal subgroups and so they are each rectangular bands, isomorphic to $L_G$, $K_H$ and $\{ 0 \}$, respectively.
-We have also seen above that $\overline{K}_G^\prime$ and $\overline{K}_G^{\prime\prime}$ are isomorphic completely simple semigroups each with maximal subgroup isomorphic to $G$.
-We now determine the structure matrices in the Rees matrix representation of completely simple subsemigroups $\overline{K}_G^\prime$ and $\overline{K}_G^{\prime\prime}$ of $\ig{\B_{G,H}}$.
+We have also seen above that $\overline{K}_G^{(1)}$ and $\overline{K}_G^{(2)}$ are isomorphic completely simple semigroups each with maximal subgroup isomorphic to $G$.
+We now determine the structure matrices in the Rees matrix representations of completely simple subsemigroups $\overline{K}_G^{(1)}$ and $\overline{K}_G^{(2)}$ of $\ig{\B_{G,H}}$.